blorente/beyond-the-loop/_drafts/2020-07-26-how-to-use-reddit-to-skyrocket-your-improvement.md

 To recap: Most subreddits are full of knowledgeable people willing to help.
 As long as you are respectful of their time, don't be afraid to ask them for answers or feedback!

-### Way to use Reddit #3: Help people in the subreddit to develop your code reading and communication skills
+### Help people in the subreddit to develop your code reading and communication skills

 I hope this doesn't come as a surprise, but there are two skills that differentiate novice programmers from senior engineers:
 - Senior engineers can navigate a codebase they've never seen before efficiently without much direction.